wddimple6/afkak/README.md

 make venv
 ```

 ### Run the unit tests

-To run all unit tests against all the supported Python versions:
+To run all unit tests against all the supported Python versions (requires all
+the versions to be installed in the system where the tests will run):

 ```shell
 make toxu
 ```

-In order for the tests to complete successfully, you will need to have all the
-supported Python versions installed in the system where the tests will run.
 Alternatively, you might want to run unit tests against a list of specific
 Python versions: